-Three hours of lecture/two hours lab per week.
 Basic principles of living systems with particular emphasis on the biological factors affecting human behavior.
-In addition to basic concepts of human biology, special topics will include immunizations, sexually transmitted diseases, hereditary conditions and diseases, and the biology of aging and development.
-This course is specifically for students in social sciences.
-Prerequisites: one year of high school biology and one year high school chemistry highly recommended.
+In addition to basic concepts of human biology, special topics will include immunizations, sexually transmitted diseases, hereditary conditions, and diseases, and the biology of aging and development.
+Prerequisites: one year of high school biology and one year of high school chemistry are highly recommended.
 NS